reefactor/brainfood_reference/README.md

 * [False positives and false negatives](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors) in Type I and II error in Scientific hypothesis testing
 * [4 kinds of Luck](https://www.youtube.com/watch?v=AHhv3E760dU) by Naval Ravikant

-Estimate Cost of failure: Corporate risk-aversion mentality (status quo, large cost of failure) VS Startup risk-taking mentality (fail-fast, large benefits from success).

 You have to have [skin in the game](https://en.wikipedia.org/wiki/Skin_in_the_game_(phrase)).

-“_institutional behavior_” – an oft-heard phrase that’s rarely intended as a compliment - shared decision making, diffused responsibility, personal risk minimization, and go-along-to-get-along interaction.
-All of these things work to discourage unconventionality, and thus to render superior results in a highly competitive game of investment

-Idea that committees' average thinking yelds average performance contradicts with [Condorcet's Jury Theorem](https://en.wikipedia.org/wiki/Condorcet%27s_jury_theorem) and [Majority Voting](https://arxiv.org/abs/2002.03153) concept in Machine Learning - [The Strength of Weak Learnability](https://link.springer.com/content/pdf/10.1023/A:1022648800760.pdf)

 ##### Common sense